lucasshiva/ng2-pdfjs-viewer/lib/README.md

   <img src="https://badge.fury.io/js/@kariudo/ng2-pdfjs-viewer.svg" alt="npm version">
 </a>

 This is an angular component for displaying pdfs inline(embedded) OR in a new tab along with a feature rich viewer.
-It functions as a wrapper to Mozilla's PDF.js viewer, now based on v4.0.x ✨.
-The previous library this project inherited from was stuck on v2.x and the old event handling and aesthetics, which were no longer copatible with current versions.
+It functions as a wrapper to Mozilla's PDF.js viewer, now based on ✨ v4.0.x ✨.
+The previous library this project inherited from was stuck on v2.x and the old event handling and aesthetics, which were no longer compatible with current versions.

 This project is derived from [intbot/ng2-pdfjs-viewer](https://github.com/intbot/ng2-pdfjs-viewer) which does not support recent versions of PDF.js.

-## What is new?
+## What's new?

 1. **Updated to current version of PDF.js viewer** - Fixes a lot of rendering issues, improves eventing.
 2. **New Events** - Added support for additional event bus activities (page rotation, document scale changes).